HaonanLi2024/SCOPE_PM2.5_LysoGPLs_mediation/README.md

 Table 2 Concentrations of pro-atherosclerotic biomarkers and lysoglycerophospholipids in the study participants.

-Table 3 Levels of PM2.5 and meteorological parameters during the preceding 1 to 30 days before the clinical visits.
+Table 3 Levels of fine particulate matter and meteorological parameters during the preceding 1 to 30 days before the clinical visits.

 Figure 1 Percent changes in pro-atherosclerotic biomarkers and lysoglycerophospholipids per 10 μg/m3 increment of average PM2.5 1-30 days before clinical visits.